Simbioz/sequencer.js/README.md

 // Another simple synchronous action sequencer.do(function () { console.log("3rd after waiting for handle for 3 seconds"); });

-// A jquery.transit transition (optional jquery.transit-extension)
-sequencer.doTransit($(".animated"), { scale: 2, duration: 2000 });

-// Continues only after the transition is complete sequencer.do(function () { console.log("4th after jquery.transit transition is complete"); });

 // Create a handle and wait until some asynchronous code releases it var blockUntilLaterHandle = new Handle();
 sequencer.doWaitForHandle(blockUntilLaterHandle);

-// Wait for the promise to be fulfilled (optional es6-promise-extension)
+// Wait for the promise to be fulfilled.
-// You can optionally obtain the promise's value and/or rejection reason var url = "https://cors-test.appspot.com/test";
+// You can optionally obtain the promise's value and/or rejection reason. var url = "https://cors-test.appspot.com/test";
 sequencer.doWaitForPromise(fetch(url), function (response) {
     console.log("Received HTTP " + response.status + " from " + url);